EFX Allocations and Orientations on Bipartite Multi-graphs: A Complete Picture: Introduction

 \item It is $\np$-complete to decide whether a given fair division instance on bipartite multi-graphs admits an $\efx$ orientation, even with a constant number of agents (Theorem~\ref{thm:hardness-orientation-multi-tree}). \end{itemize}

+Two other papers independently and in parallel showed the existence of $\efx$ allocations involving multi-graphs. \cite{SS25} independently show that the $\efx$ allocations always exist in bipartite multi-graphs for monotone valuations.
+This coincides with our first result, but we further prove polynomial-time computability of $\efx$ allocations (in the above setting) for cancelable valuations and in pseudo-polynomial time for monotone valuations.
+Moreover, \cite{SS25} proves the existence of $\efx$ allocations for multi-graphs when each agent has at most $\lceil n/4 \rceil -1$ neighbors, where $n$ is the total number of agents, or when the shortest cycle with non-parallel edges has length at least $6$.

+\cite{BP24} independently showed the existence of EFX allocations in bipartite multi-graphs for cancelable valuations and in multi-trees for general monotone valuations.
+Our first result generalizes these two results.
+Moreover, they showed that multi-graphs with chromatic number $t$ admit EFX allocations when the shortest cycle using non-parallel edges is of length at least $2t-1$; this result holds when agents have cancelable valuations.
+Note that the multi-graphs with chromatic number 2 are just the bipartite multi-graphs.\\

-\textbf{Technical Overview:} We will give a description of the main techniques we develop in this work in order to prove the existence (and polynomial-time computation) of $\efx$ allocations on bipartite multi-graphs with additive valuations.
+\textbf{Technical Overview:} We will give a description of the main techniques developed in this work to prove the existence of $\efx$ allocations on bipartite multi-graphs with monotone valuations.
+For simplicity, we will assume additive valuations here.
 For a given bipartite multi-graph $G = (S \sqcup T, E)$, let us consider two adjacent vertices $i \in S$ and $j \in T$.
-The starting point of our technique is inspired by the \emph{cut-and-choose} protocol that is used to prove the existence of EFX allocations for two agents.\footnote{For two agents, the first agent divides the set of items into two $\efx$-feasible bundles (for her), and the second agent chooses her favorite bundle of the two.} Based on this protocol, we will define one specific \emph{configuration} for the set of items, $E(i,j)$, between $i$ and $j$.
-In our configuration, agent $j$ in set $T$ will cut the set $E(i,j)$ into two bundles $C_1$ and $C_2$ such that she is $\efx$-happy with both bundles.
-We call this as \emph{$j$-cut configuration}.
-Note that, this can be computed in polynomial time for additive valuations.
+The starting point in our technique is inspired by the \emph{cut-and-choose} protocol that is used to prove the existence of $\efx$ allocations for two agents.\footnote{For two agents, the first agent divides the set of items into two $\efx$-feasible bundles (for her), and the second agent chooses her favorite bundle of the two, while the other bundle goes to the first agent.} Based on this protocol, we will define one specific \emph{configuration} for the set of items, $E(i,j)$, between $i$ and $j$.
+In this configuration, $j \in T$ will cut the set $E(i,j)$ into two bundles $C_1$ and $C_2$ such that she is $\efx$-happy with both bundles.
+We call this the \emph{$j$-cut configuration} between agents $i$ and $j$.
+Note that such a configuration can be computed in polynomial time for additive valuations.

-The idea is to find a partial $\efx$ orientation $X$ that satisfies a set of five useful properties.
+The idea is to find a partial $\efx$ orientation $X$ that satisfies a set of six useful properties (listed in Section~\ref{sec:definition-4}).
 These properties pave a simple way for us to extend $X$ to a complete allocation while maintaining $\efx$ guarantees.
 One of them ensures that for any $i \in S$, $j\in T$, either (i) no item from $E(i, j)$ is allocated, (ii) exactly one of $C_1$ or $C_2$ is allocated to either $i$ or $j$, or (iii) both $C_1$ and $C_2$ are allocated to $i$ and $j$, such that one receives $C_1$ and other $C_2$ in $X$.